th0r0nd0r/coding-practice/notes/data_structures/graphs.md

 ### Euler Paths/Circuits
 - Circuits: A graph hsa an euler circuit *only* if all vertices have *even degree*
 - Paths: all vertices have even degree *except* two that have odd degree
+- No Euler path is possible if > 2 vertices have odd degree